-Brentford Local Board Members and CouncillorsJanet McNamara is extracting information about Brentford Local Board members and councillors from a range of sources during 2010/2011, including material held at Chiswick Library and on-line (ancestry.co.uk).
-Eventually it is hoped to include for each man some biographical details, perhaps a photo, adverts for their business, accounts from the local newspapers of their funerals etc. Material will be added over time.From a researcher's point of view you are fortunate if your family includes a councillor: there are likely to be group photos of councillors (Chiswick Library holds several) and local newspapers will often include an obituary, which may provide details of their family and forebears, and details of their funeral, including lists of mourners.
-See the 'in progress' A-Z of councillor names which includes links to further material provided by Janet.
+Brentford Local Board Members and CouncillorsJanet McNamara extracted information about Brentford Local Board members and councillors from a range of sources during 2010/2011, including material held at Chiswick Library and on-line (ancestry.co.uk).
+Eventually it is hoped to include for each man some biographical details, perhaps a photo, adverts for their business, accounts from the local newspapers of their funerals etc. Material will be added over time.From a researcher's point of view you are fortunate if your family includes a councillor: there are group photos of councillors (Chiswick Library holds several) and local newspapers will often include an obituary, which may provide details of their family and forebears, and details of their funeral, including lists of mourners.
+See the A-Z of councillor names which includes links to further material provided by Janet.
 A brief history of Brentford local governmentIn 1874 the Brentford Local Board was formed, creating the first body which governed both Old and New Brentford.
-The Brentford Local Board initially met at the Town Hall, Market Place, then in 1888 moved to Clifden House.In 1894 the Local Board was replaced by Brentford Urban District Council and in 1927 this joined with Chiswick to become the Brentford & Chiswick UDC.
+The Brentford Local Board initially met at the Town Hall, Market Place (postcard view, early 1900s, then in 1888 moved to Clifden House.In 1894 the Local Board was replaced by Brentford Urban District Council and in 1927 this joined with Chiswick to become the Brentford & Chiswick UDC.
 In 1932 this body became a Municipal Borough, with a mayor and aldermen: the first (charter) mayor was James Clements.
 In 1965 Brentford became part of the London Borough of Hounslow.
+The following notes are in date order and comprise various articles located by Janet McNamara, Peter King and Mary Blyth which provide some insights into Victorian and later local government and the men that served.
 TopLocal Board Members / Councillors 1874Peter King has provided a list of attendees at the first meeting of the Brentford Local Board in 1874:

-Committees in 1882After the Election in 1882 the following people were in these committees:FINANCE COMMITTEE
+Committees in 1882After the Election in 1882 the following people were committee members:FINANCE COMMITTEE

 1884 Local BoardOn 5 April 1884 the following nominations for Local Board were reported in the local newspaper: